splintered-reality/py_trees_ros_tutorials/doc/terminology.rst

       'RUNNING' to 'FAILURE/SUCCESS' takes more than one tick, we say that the behaviour itself is blocking.
 In short, `blocking == RUNNING`.

+   context switch
+      Very often a task or sequence of tasks will require a context switch of the runtime system.
+For example, enabling additional sensing and processing pipelines in order to navigate a staircase.
+The context switch is typically the modification of a few dynamic parameters and/or service calls to configure runtime nodes to behave in a different manner.
+The key requirements for a context switch is to cache the original context, hold the configuration throughout the context and then reset the context to the cached state upon completion.
+This falls naturally into a behaviour's :meth:`~py_trees.behaviour.Behaviour.initialise()`,
+      :meth:`~py_trees.behaviour.Behaviour.update()` and
+      :meth:`~py_trees.behaviour.Behaviour.terminate()` modalities.
+To ensure
+      it activates at the appropriate time, drop it into a parallel alongside the activity that requires the context switch.

+      .. seealso:: :ref:`tutorial-six`

    data gathering
       Caching events, notifications, or incoming data arriving asynchronously on the blackboard.
       This is a fairly common practice for behaviour trees which exist inside a complex system.